revaturelabs/interviewquestions/Bigdata.md

 - Maintaining checkpoint information requires a lot of bandwidth and resources, which again is a bottleneck for mapreduce applications.
 - Recovering a task from a checkpoint also requires a lot of IO and network, which would affect our applications.

-<details><summary> Explanation </summary>

-Saving the intermediate results at various phases in mapreduce is a good idea, but it has to be implemented thoughtfully.
-First, local checkpointing should be utilized for this purpose, i.e local disk of the tasks should be used to write task progress.
-No replicas should be transferred over the network, to avoid congestion.
-This should be done at the time the tasks were going to write intermediate results to disk anyway, otherwise it would create delays.
-Second, instead of blindly recovering the intermediate data from checkpoints, some important changes can be made, like increasing the memory size and split size, before recovering, owing to the fact that a lot of task failures happen due to heap space issues.
-This would prevent the tasks from continuously failing and re-running.

 </details>
 </details>